axibase/atsd/sql/sql-console.md

 `MMM-dd, E` | `May-15, Tue` | `May-15, Tue`
 `MMM-dd, EEEE` | `May-15, Tuesday` | `May-15, Tuesday`

-> The database time zone can be [configured](../administration/timezone.md) by an administrator.
+> The database time zone can be [modified](../administration/timezone.md) by an administrator.

 ### Decimal Precision

-This setting rounds numeric values to the specified number of decimal places.
+The **Decimal Precision** setting rounds numeric values to the specified number of decimal places.
 Decimal precision applies to columns of decimal data types: `float`, `double`, and `decimal`.

 To disable rounding, revert the setting to `-1` which is the default value.

-When set to a non-defult value, the console highlights the setting in light blue.
+When set to a non-default value, the console highlights the setting in light blue.

 ![](images/decimal-precision.png)